Is your AC acting strange? Chances are, it’s trying to tell you something.

 A cooling system leaking water can be a frequent issue.
 One of the most common causes of an air conditioner leak is a clogged condensate drain line.
-The condensate drain line is responsible for removing unwanted moisture from the air conditioning system.
-When this line becomes slow or stopped up with dirt, debris or mold, water can back up and start to escape.
+The condensate drain line is is supposed to take away extra moisture from the air conditioning system.
+When this line becomes clogged with dirt, particles or mold, water can back up and start to come out of the unit.

-Why Is My Air Conditioner Freezing Up?
+Why Does My Air Conditioner Freeze Up?

-Why Is My Air Conditioner So Loud?
+Why Does My Air Conditioner Make So Much Noise?

-Why Is My Air Conditioner Not Blowing Cold Air?
+Why Is My AC System Not Blowing Cold Air?